microwalk-project/Microwalk/docs/config.md

 - `input-directory`<br>
   Input directory containing preprocessed trace files.

+### Module: `passthrough`

+Passes through the test cases and raw traces without preprocessing.
+This module should only be used with an empty (`passthrough`) analysis stage, since no preprocessed traces are inserted into the pipeline.

-### Module: `pin-dump`
+### Module: `pin` [PinTracer]

-Dumps raw Pin trace files in a human-readable form.
-Primarily intended for debugging.
+Preprocesses raw traces generated with the Microwalk Pin tracer backend.

 Options:
-- `output-directory`<br>
-  Output directory for trace text files.

-### Module: `pin`

-Preprocesses traces generated with the Pin tool.

-Options:
 - `store-traces` (optional)<br>
   Controls whether preprocessed traces are written to the file system.
-If set to `false`, preprocessed traces are kept in memory, until the analysis has finished, and are then discarded.
+If set to `false`, preprocessed traces are only kept in memory and are discarded after the analysis has finished.

   Default: `false`